serverless-guru/sls-jest/doc/matchers/dynamodb.md

 A collection of matchers that you can use to assert on DynamoDB items.

-Use the `dynamodbItem() helper function to specify which dynamoDB Item you are testing.
+Use the `dynamodbItem()` helper function to specify which dynamoDB Item you are testing.
 It takes the following input parameters:

 - `tableName`: The table name where the item should be found.
 - `key`: They key of the item you are looking for
-- `retryPolicy`: A [node-retry](https://github.com/tim-kos/node-retry) options config. sls-jest will retry using the given retry policy.
+- `retryPolicy`: A [node-retry](https://github.com/tim-kos/node-retry) options config. sls-jest will retry using the given retry policy until the test passes or all the retries are exhausted.
+This is useful in an asynchronous context.

 ## Matchers